zixiao-labs/logos-gitlens/README.md

-# GitLens &mdash; Supercharge Git in VS Code
+# GitLens &mdash; Supercharge Git in Logos

+This project will be migrated to Logos' WASM extension standard, becoming the first first-party ported plugin (which makes Microsoft's responsibility even greater).

 > Supercharge Git and unlock **untapped knowledge** within your repo to better **understand**, **write**, and **review** code.
 Focus, collaborate, accelerate.